8prashant/Crowdfunding/README.md

 ├── README.md      # This file (project documentation)
 └── package.json   # Project dependencies and configuration

-**Note:** This section is optional and can be tailored to your specific project structure.
+**Note:** This section can be tailored to your specific project structure.